Firstpost

 Pakistani Prime Minister Shehbaz Sharif embraces Mohammed bin Salman (R), the Crown Prince and Prime Minister of Saudi Arabia, after signing the Strategic Mutual Defence Agreement at Riyadh, Saudi Arabia, on September 18, 2025.
 (Photo: X/Ministry of Foreign Affairs, Saudi Arabia)

-Amid the brewing tensions across the continent of Asia, Pakistan’s Defence Minister Khawaja Asif revealed that his country’s nuclear program “will be made available” to Saudi Arabia if needed, as the two nations sign a new defence pact.
+Amid the brewing tensions across the continent of Asia, Pakistan’s Defence Minister Khawaja Asif revealed that his country’s nuclear programme “will be made available” to Saudi Arabia if needed, as the two nations sign a new defence pact.
 The proclamation from Asif marked the first formal acknowledgement that Pakistan is willing to put the kingdom under its nuclear umbrella.

 “Let me make one point clear about Pakistan’s nuclear capability: that capability was established long ago when we conducted tests.
 Since then, we have forces trained for the battlefield.
 What we have, our capabilities, will absolutely be available under this pact,” Asif admitted in an interview with Geo News on Thursday.